Telepsychiatry: Benefits and limitations

 Rural communities, people with physical disabilities may benefit from telemental health, as it reduces the need to travel (which can be difficult or costly in terms of time and money) and arrange and pay for child care.
+In regions with low population density, online groups can be easier to implement, as achieving minimally required group numbers seems more feasible.

 For individuals with mental health problems which affect their ability and/or willingness to travel and meet clinicians face-to-face, telemental health can be an appropriate solution.
 It also offers a way to receive care for people reluctant to visit stigmatised places like those offering mental health care.
 Conversely, telemental health may exacerbate some mental health symptoms, such as paranoia and anxiety, and therefore may not be suitable for everyone.

 Digital exclusion is a key concern for the use of telemental health.
 For already disadvantaged groups the widespread application of an online-first approach could exacerbate health inequalities.
-For example mental health service users may lack access to an appropriate device or the internet.
+For example, mental health service users may lack access to an appropriate device or the internet.
 This may affect many groups of service users, including homeless people, people in inpatient wards, older adults, individuals with dementia, young children, people living in poverty, refugees, Travellers, among many others.
 Some people may also not have the ability, knowledge and confidence to use technology to connect online.
 Service users might also lack private space or find participating in sometimes intimate and distressing discussions from home intrusive.
 Other barriers include difficulty in establishing and maintaining therapeutic relationships and in conducting high-quality assessments.
 The user-friendliness of the digital platform is also an important factor in how inclusive a telemental health service is.
 When video calls are not acceptable or feasible phone calls or text messaging may be options but tend to result in more limited conversations and briefer interactions.